Operation Market Garden: German preparation

 The rout of the Wehrmacht during July and August led the Allies to believe that the German army was a spent force unable to reconstitute its shattered units.
 During those two months the Wehrmacht had suffered a string of defeats with heavy losses.
 Between 6 June and 14 August it had suffered 23,019 killed in action, 198,616 missing or taken prisoner and 67,240 wounded.
 Many of the formations the Wehrmacht had at the beginning of the Normandy campaign had been annihilated or reduced to skeleton formations by the end of August.
 As the German armies retreated towards the German frontier, they were often harried by air attacks and bombing raids by aircraft of the Allied air forces, inflicting casualties and destroying vehicles.
 Attempts to halt the Allied advance often seemed fruitless as hurried counter-attacks and blocking positions were brushed aside and at times there seemed to be too few German units to hold anywhere.
 By early September the situation was beginning to change.
 Between 5 and 21 September, some 65,000 troops of the German Fifteenth Army with 225 guns, 750 trucks, and 1000 horses escaped north across the Scheldt Estuary using a flotilla of commandeered freighters, barges and small boats.
 From there they moved east along the South Beveland peninsula to mainland Netherlands north of Antwerp.
-Another accounting claims that between 4 and 23 September, 89,707 troops, 645 guns, and 6625 vehicles escaped.
+These numbers had been provided in 1946 by General Eugen-Felix Schwalbe, who had directed the army side of the evacuation.
+During the battle, the Army Group B war diary recorded larger numbers: 82,000 troops, 530 guns, 4600 vehicles, and over 4,000 horses.
+A third accounting, based on the records of Sonderstab Knuth (the evacuation's naval command), claims that between 4 and 23 September, 89,707 troops, 645 guns, and 6625 vehicles escaped.

 Adolf Hitler began to take a personal interest in the apparent disintegration of Army Group B, which comprised the German armies in northern France, Belgium, and the Netherlands.
 On 4 September he recalled Generalfeldmarschall Gerd von Rundstedt, who had been in retirement since Hitler had dismissed him as Wehrmacht Commander-in-Chief West on 2 July, and reinstated him in his former command, replacing Generalfeldmarschall Walter Model, who had taken command just 18 days previously and would henceforth command only Army Group B. Rundstedt immediately began to plan a defence against what Wehrmacht intelligence judged to be 60 Allied divisions at full strength, although Eisenhower possessed only 49 divisions.